dawsonblock/POLYMORPH_LITE_MAIN/UPGRADE_ROADMAP.md

 ---

+## Backend Modernization (Pydantic v2 + FastAPI)

+- Migrated backend models and APIs to Pydantic v2 (`ConfigDict`, `model_config`, `model_dump()`).
+- Standardized timestamps on timezone-aware UTC datetimes (`datetime.now(timezone.utc)` and `utcnow()` helpers in SQLAlchemy models).
+- Replaced legacy `datetime.utcnow()` and `datetime.utcfromtimestamp()` usages in runtime code and tests.
+- Clarified device registry keys for DAQ vs Raman simulators and updated orchestrator mapping to avoid collisions.
+- Marked hardware-dependent tests with `pytest.mark.hardware` so they are skipped by default in CI unless explicitly enabled.

+---

 ## Executive Summary

 This roadmap transforms POLYMORPH-LITE from a sophisticated lab automation platform into a **commercially viable, investor-ready Lab Operating System** with: